 WiscVPN - Installing and Connecting the GlobalProtect Client (Mac)

-This document describes how to download and install the WiscVPN GlobalProtect VPN client on Windows and Mac operating systems.
-GlobalProtect supports both 32bit and 64bit Windows' Operating Systems in addition to Mac 32/64 bit Operating Systems.
-For information about setting up VPN for mobile devices, please refer to the following document: Palo Alto WiscVPN Native IPSEC client Support
+This document describes how to download and install the WiscVPN GlobalProtect VPN client on a Mac computer.
+GlobalProtect supports Mac 32/64 bit Operating Systems.

 - If you are prompted for your password, type it in.
 It will look like the image below once you have typed in your password.
 Then select install software.

 Connecting with the GlobalProtect client